Lanfranc: Early life

 Lanfranc was born in the early years of the 11th century at Pavia, where later tradition held that his father, Hanbald, held a rank broadly equivalent to magistrate.
 He was orphaned at an early age.

-Lanfranc was trained in the liberal arts, at that time a field in which northern Italy was famous (there is little or no evidence to support the myth that his education included much in the way of Civil Law, and none that links him with Irnerius of Bologna as a pioneer in the renaissance of its study).
+Lanfranc was trained in the liberal arts, at that time a field in which northern Italy was famous.
+There is little or no evidence to support the myth that his education included much in the way of Civil Law, and none that links him with Irnerius of Bologna as a pioneer in the renaissance of its study.
 For unknown reasons at an uncertain date, he crossed the Alps, soon taking up the role of teacher in France and eventually in Normandy.
 About 1039 he became the master of the cathedral school at Avranches, where he taught for three years with conspicuous success.
 But in 1042 he embraced the monastic profession in the newly founded Bec Abbey.
 Until 1045 he lived at Bec in absolute seclusion.

 Teacher and scholar

 Lanfranc was then persuaded by Abbot Herluin to open a school at Bec to relieve the monastery's poverty.
 From the first he was celebrated (totius Latinitatis magister).
 His pupils were drawn not only from France and Normandy, but also from Gascony, Flanders, Germany and Italy.
-Many of them afterwards attained high positions in the Church; one possible student, Anselm of Badagio, became pope under the title of Alexander II; another, Anselm of Bec succeeded Lanfranc as the Archbishop of Canterbury.
+Many of them afterwards attained high positions in the Church; one possible student, Anselm of Badagio, became pope under the title of Alexander II; another, Anselm of Bec, succeeded Lanfranc as the Archbishop of Canterbury.
 The favourite subjects of his lectures were the trivium of grammar, logic and rhetoric and the application of these principles to theological elucidation.
-In one of Lanfranc's most important works, The Commentary on the Epistles of St. Paul; he, 'expounded Paul the Apostle; and, wherever opportunity offered, he stated the premises, whether principal or secondary, and the conclusions of Paul's arguments in accordance with the rules of Logic'.
+In one of Lanfranc's most important works, The Commentary on the Epistles of St. Paul, he is said to have "expounded Paul the Apostle; and, wherever opportunity offered, he stated the premises, whether principal or secondary, and the conclusions of Paul's arguments in accordance with the rules of Logic".